jzerbe/jzerbe.github.com/_posts/2010-03-27-qwest-actiontec-gt701-wg-ppoe-openwrt.md

 I used the latest
 [Kamikaze release _as of 03/28/2010_](http://downloads.openwrt.org/kamikaze/8.09.2/ar7/openwrt-ar7-squashfs.bin)
 and my Windows XP laptop connected via an Ethernet switch to my Actiontec.
-I was having trouble with tnftp on Debian, but I've heard it isn't too hard to get that working.
+I was having trouble with tnftp on Debian, but I\'ve heard it isn\'t too hard to get that working.
 You have to be pretty fast, because as soon as you plug in your gateway you have ~3 seconds to ftp in.
 The username/password is adam2/adam2.
 No matter what IPv4 you have your gateway normally set to, it defaults to 192.168.0.1 on boot.